 Or buy the barebones edition — text only — is available at Smashwords or iTunes for only $0.99.

 Blurbs about Grave Digger Blues:

 You are onto something with this, Jesse, I do believe.
 Probably you are several years ahead of the curve, but that day is coming and what you’ve put together shows how it’s gonna work.
-I like the video intro (“Johnny Heartbreak Blues”), by the way, have watched it several times and like the laid back groove on it.
-Listened to the soundcloud music, too, and the spoken word stuff.
-I can sorta experience how you want it to happen as I flip through the pdf of the text while listening to the cuts (though I’ve never been very good at reading while listening to music/lyrics).
-Hope you get the opportunity to try a live show presentation at some point, see how that flies.
-Thanks for sending this along so I could taste what you are up to.
+I like the video intro (“Johnny Heartbreak Blues”) and have watched it several times, and I dig the soundtrack on soundcloud and all the spoken word stuff.
 A labor of love, I suppose, until the world catches up.
 Which it will.
 But you were there first, amigo.
 All best luck and wishes! — Christopher Cook, author of ROBBERS and SCREEN DOOR JESUS

 “Grave Digger Blues is a nasty, raunchy, rude-boy romp that I totally loved.
 In its sinister way it is very, very funny.
 The exquisitely rendered visuals and other enhancements are great.
 You’ll love it, especially if you hate the Beatles.”
 W.K.
 Stratton (Chasing the Rodeo, Boxing Shadows, Floyd Patterson: The Fighting Live of Boxing’s Invisible Champ)